1. Rhetorical analysis practice

 - Leave comments by using what is called the 2 stars and one wish approach.
 Stars are positive – leave 2 positive comments; a wish is an improvement you would like to see – leave 1 improvement comment.

-- Read this essay: Think about purpose, audience, persona, and argument and how each are presented.
-Write your impressions on how effective you think the writer is rhetorically.
+- Think about purpose, audience, persona, and argument and how each are presented in the 2 essays.
+Write 2 paragraphs, one for each essay, describing what you see in the essay.